Frustration-free Hamiltonians supporting Majorana zero edge modes: Majorana zero modes

 Consider a Hamiltonian $H$ for a {chain} of (complex) fermions where the operators $c_j^\dag$ and $c_j$ create and annihilate, respectively, a fermion at site $j$.
 They obey the standard fermionic anti-commutation relations $\{c_j,c_k\}=0$, $\{c^\dag_j,c^\dag_k\}=0$, and $\{c_j,c^\dag_k\}=\delta_{jk}$.
 The term $n_j = c_j^\dag c_j$ is the number operator.
 Majorana operators can be defined as

-so that they are Hermitian, and it is possible to rewrite the $H$ in terms of the $a_j, b_j$ for $j=1,\dots,L$.
-The system may be topologically-ordered if a special type Majorana fermion called a Majorana zero-energy edge mode (MZM) is present.
-For MZMs to exist the Hamiltonian must be gapped, conserve fermionic parity and have a degenerate ground space.
+so that they are Hermitian, and it is possible to rewrite the $H$ in terms of the $a_j, b_j$ with $j=1,\dots,L$.

+For some gapped, fermionic Hamiltonians (such as for superconducting nanowire systems), gapless edge modes called Majorana zero-energy edge modes (MZM), which are a special type of Majorana fermion, may be present.
+Their existence implies a degenerate ground space, which is protected by particle-hole symmetry.
+In the thermodynamic limit, the the gap between the ground states vanishes, whereas in finite systems the gap is (at most) exponentially small in the size of the chain.
+The MZMs cannot be gapped out by any local symmetry-preserving perturbations; they are a manifestation of topological order in the system.

 An MZM is a fermionic operator $\gamma$ that satisfies the following conditions \cite{Fendley}: \begin{enumerate}[(a)] \item $\gamma^\dag = \gamma$, \item $\{(-1)^F, \gamma\} = 0$, where $(-1)^F$ is the fermion parity operator and $F = \sum_{j=1}^L n_j$, \item $[\gamma, H] = 0$, \item ``normalisable'', that is, $\gamma^2=\I$ as $L \rightarrow \infty$, \item $\gamma$ is localised near an edge. \end{enumerate} Condition (a) ensures that the operator corresponds to a Majorana (i.e. real) fermion, then (b) says that $\gamma$ maps between even parity and odd parity sectors, while (c) implies that the spectrum in these sectors are identical.
 Condition (d) ensures that the mode is normalisable in the thermodynamic limit, and finally (e) is necessary for MZMs to be topologically protected i.e. robust when subjected to local noise.
 However, in section \ref{sec_case_iii} we find a setting where conditions (a) through (e) are met, but the MZMs can be gapped by a local perturbation because they are not spatially separated (they are localised on the same end of the chain), so this condition needs to be strengthened.

 MZMs always occur in pairs, since each is, in a sense, ``half a fermion'', and $2n$ MZMs implies the existence of a $2^n$-dimensional degenerate ground space.
 Note that condition (c) may be relaxed so that $\gamma$ does not exactly commute with the $H$ for all $L$, but only needs to as $L \rightarrow \infty$ \cite{alicea2012, SFN_2015}.
+For a single Kitaev chain, $n=1$ \cite{Kitaev}.